 tools I love

 Email: If you’re just starting out, Mailchimp is a great basic email service provider.
 It’s totally free up to 2,000 subscribers, plays nice with other programs, and is a solid beginner platform.
+For something more advanced, with smoother systems and way more bells and whistles, I currently use and love ConvertKit.

 Graphics: Wondering how everyone online has snazzy graphics?
 Many of us non-Photoshop pros are faking it with our checklists, freebies, workbooks, and social media graphics by using Canva.
 The free version will most likely give you everything you need (and more!).